unicorn-23/GwasWA/README.md

 For conducting population structure analysis, use the following command with its associated parameters:

 -   `--cleanbfiledir <path>`: Directory containing the bfiles.
--   `--pcanum <int>`: The default is 6.
+-   `--pcanum <int>`: The default value is 6.
 The number of principal components for analysis.
 -   `--groupnum <int>`: Number of populations for analysis.
 If not specified, it determines the group number with the lowest CV error among 2-20 groups.

 `gwaswa --step pca --groupnum 3 --cleanbfiledir gwaswaOutput/gwas/gwasqc`